realitycollective/com.realitycollective.service-framework-docs/docs/basics/04_advanced_services.md

 ### An Interaction Service

-In one instance, there was a need to perform structured interactions on content within a project and rather than writing up all the possibilities in to a single service, the Header Service simply routed requests for specific interactions, such as Move, Hide, Fade, and individual modules were created to actually perform the independent operations.
+In one instance, there was a need to perform structured interactions on content within a project and rather than writing up all the possibilities in to a single service, the Header Service simply routed requests for specific interactions, such as:

+* Move - translate a selected object.
+* Hide - loop through the renderers of an object and disable their renderers.
+* Fade - loop through the renderers and apply a fading property to its shaders.

+With individual modules created to actually perform the independent operations.
 Building individual discrete modules for each interaction which shared a common interface such as "Execute" to perform the operation.

+This allows you to call the `Interaction` service with the name of the operation and the specific module will perform the operation.
+Very scalable and ensures each module is only responsible for its behaviour without having a monster class with everything.

 ### A Leaderboard Service

-As highlighted in other examples, another great implementation was to have a Leaderboard service which provided authentication and common utilities for accessing the backend, then providing separate Modules for each Leaderboard (Global, Weekly, Daily, challenge) each with their own settings for how they operate.
+As highlighted in other examples, another great implementation was to have a Leaderboard service which provided authentication and common utilities for accessing the backend, then providing separate Modules for each Leaderboard, such as:

+* Global
+* Weekly
+* Daily
+* Challenge

+Each leaderboard having its own settings for how they operate.
 Then the application simply requests and interacts with each Leaderboard modules and each module then used the service to talk to the external service.

 ### A Storage Service

-A common scenario when dealing with files stored on the "internet" is that you need a common way to request files from providers (Azure, Sketchfab, OneDrive, etc) or even upload to those providers at a later point.
+A common scenario when dealing with files stored on the "internet" is that you need a common way to request files from providers Or even upload to those providers at a later point, such as:

+* Azure
+* Sketchfab
+* OneDrive
+* others

 Trying to do this all in a set of classes with all the authentication and "faff" of talking to those endpoints.
-Using modules means you can compartmentalise each of those services to only deal with a single vendor and have the service decide which service to use at runtime.
+Using modules means you can compartmentalize each of those services to only deal with a single vendor and have the service decide which service to use at runtime.

 ---